flatrick/logseq/pages/Advanced Queries.md

 					- if more than one dynamic values are needed, all of these must be defined in the `:in` clause
 						- and in the case of [[Logseq]], their values must be added to `:input [ ]`
 				- ##### collections #unfinished
-					- If you want to find
+					- If you want to search for multiple entities with different values, you can use
 					- ```clojure
 					  [:find ?title
 					   :in $ [?director ...]